Van Wilder: Release

-Critical reception

-The film received negative reviews from critics.
-Rotten Tomatoes gives the film a score of 18% based on 98 reviews, with an average rating of 3.45/10.
-The website's critical consensus describes the film as being "a derivative gross-out comedy that's short on laughs".
-On Metacritic, the film has a 26 out of 100 score based on 24 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Home media

 Van Wilder was released via VHS and DVD by Artisan Entertainment on August 20, 2002.
 The DVD was presented in rated and unrated editions, both editions containing a cropped full-frame transfer, and a widescreen version in its original 1.85:1 aspect ratio.
 The two-disc set also contained deleted scenes, outtakes, three Burly Bear TV specials, a Comedy Central: Reel Comedy TV special, "Bouncing Off the Walls" music video performed by Sugarcult, trailers, and other promotional material like television ads and poster art.

-On November 28, 2006, in a way of promoting the sequel to Van Wilder, The Rise of Taj, Lions Gate Home Entertainment released a 2-disc special edition DVD with new bonus features including a "Drunken Idiot Kommentary" (featuring National Lampoon editors Steven Brykman and Mason Brown), behind-the-scenes footage, and interviews with the cast and crew.
+On November 28, 2006, as a way of promoting the sequel to Van Wilder, The Rise of Taj, Lions Gate Home Entertainment released a 2-disc special edition DVD with new bonus features including a "Drunken Idiot Kommentary" (featuring National Lampoon editors Steven Brykman and Mason Brown), behind-the-scenes footage, and interviews with the cast and crew.

 The film was also released on Blu-ray on August 21, 2007, which had almost the same features as the 2-disc special edition DVD.
 Also included (and exclusive to the Blu-ray edition) is the "Blu-Book Exam", an interactive game that focuses on Van Wilder trivia questions, plus a series of "Blu-line" options including a pop-up film-progression menu that allows the viewer to set bookmarks and skip around the feature film.
 The film was released on 4K UHD Blu-Ray on August 14, 2018.